 I enjoy dining out and find Appleton and the Fox Cities to have a rich variety of good restaurants.
 I've traveled to many cities and nations, trying many restaurants and many cuisines, and don't feel disadvantaged to live in Appleton.
 For those of us who want to get good value for our money and good food, Appleton is a great place to eat out.

-I've broken this page into two main sections: (1) Webmaster's Choice - a few of the places that I think deserve special attention, and (2) Other Recommendations for Dining.
+I've divided this page into two main sections: (1) Webmaster's Choice - a few of the places that I think deserve special attention, and (2) Other Recommendations for Dining.
 In the second category are some places I really like as well as some I'm not so sure about that others have recommended.
 I tell you what I think and always welcome your feedback.

 Here I discuss places in the Fox Cities that I think deserve some kind of award for what they offer.
 Give them a try and let me know what you think.

-In Oct.
-2010 I had to entertain some very important business guests and wanted a classy place with a sure-fire positive experience.
+A few years ago I had to entertain some very important business guests and wanted a classy place with a sure-fire positive experience.
 While many possibilities crossed my mind, I settled on Apollon and scored a victory.
 Three of us tried their swordfish steak and it was terrific.
 Very rich in flavor and not overcooked.
 Another man had a lamb dish and was very impressed.
 If you like lamb, Apollon is the place.
 Background music was pleasant.
 Service was excellent.

 Here's a story I heard from a friend about Apollon that I shared when I featured Apollon on the Appleton Blog: